 - Be careful when using a regular toothbrush, dental floss, or toothpick.
 Your medical doctor, dentist, or nurse may recommend other ways to clean your teeth and gums.
 Check with your medical doctor before having any dental work done.

 - Do not touch your eyes or the inside of your nose unless you have just washed your hands and have not touched anything else in the meantime.

 - Be careful not to cut yourself when you are using sharp objects such as a safety razor or fingernail or toenail cutters.

 - Avoid contact sports or other situations where bruising or injury could occur.

 nilotinib may cause a serious type of reaction called tumor lysis syndrome.
 Your doctor may give you a medicine to help prevent this.
-Call your doctor right away if you have a decrease or change in urine amount; joint pain, stiffness, or swelling; lower back, side, or stomach pain; a rapid weight gain; swelling of the feet or lower legs; or unusual tiredness or weakness.
+Call your doctor right away if you have a decrease or change in the amount of your urine, joint pain, stiffness, or swelling, lower back, side, or stomach pain, a rapid weight gain, swelling of the feet or lower legs, or unusual tiredness or weakness.

 nilotinib Side Effects